 Why is the new Tabcat v2 not compatible with previous models?

 Unfortunately one of the fall outs with COVID-19 was a worldwide shortage of components.
 Both handset and tags need to use the same type RF component to be able to communicate with each other.
 Given the lack of supply of the previous version, demand from customers for Tabcat and opportunity to give better performance we made the change.
 This means our new lozenge shape tags will only work with the new v2 handset

 What batteries does the Tabcat use?

 Both the Tabcat tag and the Tabcat handset uses 1 x CR2032.
-They are currently out of stock on our website but can be purchased from most supermarkets or stores that would sell batteries.
+They can be purchased from most supermarkets or stores that would sell batteries.

 At the top end of each tag there is a hole which you can thread a lanyard through.
-At the opposite end there a small space you can insert the tag opening tool (included in pack) or use your fingernails.
-Insert into space and if using the opening tool, twist and the tag will pop open.
-Replace with CR2032 battery keeping plus side face up.
-Replace the lid by lining up the lanyard hole and pressing shut ensuring the Tag is securely clipped shut all the way round
+At the opposite end there a small space you can insert a tag opening tool.
+Insert into space and twist and tag will pop open.
+Replace with x2 Button Cell SR1130 batteries, keeping the plus side up near the lanyard hole and the plus side down on the opposite end.
+Replace the lid by lining up the lanyard hole and pressing shut.

 How do I train my cat to come home?

 When you press the registered button on the handset, the tag on your cat’s collar will make a little beep which helps the cat understand it is time to come home.
 We recommend to initially train your cat whilst at home and so that he/she can associate the beep with food or a treat.
 It is also worth noting that all 4 buttons will make a slightly different beeping noise on the tag.
 Training your cat may take a little time but we’ve had many customers tell us it works allowing them to just press the button on the handset from the comfort of an armchair and waiting for their cat to arrive on demand.